sismolev/webapps2/3_Strong-Foundations/instructions.md

 We're going to make a homepage for our app development firm.
 Of course we'll eventually need a logo and some images, but we also have some basic website essentials like a nav, intro sections, etc. And of course, we need to make the site *responsive*—resizeable for mobile devices.

 ## Primary Objective
 Use the Foundation classes to get this homepage looking right.
-There's more than one right answer to this assignment, so long as the site responds well and lookgs good.
+There's more than one right answer to this assignment, so long as the site responds well and looks good.

+One thing we'll need for sure is to clean up that nav.
+Look in the documentation for a nav bar.

 ## Secondary Objectives
+### Oooh, pretty pictures!
+The named divs could use some image love.
+We could also maybe use a slider for "hero pictures" up above the named divs.

+### Add some style
+Use `main.css` to add some custom styles.
+As a recommendation, maybe a custom color for the headers in the named divs?